 4. Move Hands Like Clouds Left side 2 times, then right 2 times

-5. Golden Cock Stands on One Leg right leg up, then left leg up
+5. Golden Rooster Stands on One Leg, right leg up, then left leg up

 6. Cross hands and Heel Kick right, then Heel Kick left

-7. Grasp the Bird's Tail right, Twist Step, Grasp the Bird's Tail right
+7. Grasp the Bird's Tail right, Twist Step, Grasp the Bird's Tail left

 8. Cross Hands Embrace the Tiger